spacepy/dbprocessing/sphinx/source/developer.rst

 	B. Loop over the commands

 		a.
 Start up to MAX_PROC processes with subprocess.Popen
 		b.
-Poll if they are done or not, and if they finish successfully
+Poll if they are done or not, and if they finished successfully
 			i.
 Success: Move output file to incoming dir, run all inspectors on it to see product a file is(why), move file to correct location, add file, file_code_link, and file_file_link records to db. ii.
 Failure: move stdout and stderr to errors